 Lender's ratable share (determined as provided below) of any and all liabilities, obligations, losses, damages, penalties, actions, judgments, suits, costs, expenses or disbursements of any kind or nature whatsoever that may be imposed on, incurred by, or asserted against the Agent in any way relating to or arising out of the Loan Documents or any action taken or omitted by the Agent under the Loan Documents; provided, however, that no Lender shall be liable for any portion of such liabilities, obligations, losses, damages, penalties, actions, judgments, suits, costs, expenses or disbursements resulting from the Agent's gross negligence or willful misconduct.
 Without limitation of the foregoing, each Lender agrees to reimburse the Agent promptly upon demand for its ratable share of any costs and expenses (including, without limitation, fees and expenses of counsel) payable by Borrower hereunder or under any Loan Document, to the extent that the Agent is not promptly reimbursed for such costs and expenses by Borrower.
-The failure of any Lender to reimburse the Agent promptly upon demand for its ratable share of any amount required to be paid by the Lender to the Agent as provided herein shall not relieve any other Lender of its obligation hereunder to reimburse the Agent for its ratable share of such amount, but no Lender shall be responsible for the failure of any other Lender to reimburse the Agent for such other Lender's ratable share of such amount.
+The failure of any Lender to reimburse the Agent promptly upon demand for its ratable share of any Lender to reimburse the Agent promptly upon demand for its ratable share of any costs and expenses of such amount, but no Lender shall be responsible for the failure of any amount required to be paid by the Lender to the Agent as provided herein shall not relieve any other Lender of its obligation hereunder to reimburse the Agent for its ratable share of such amount, but no Lender shall be responsible for the failure of any other Lender's ratable share of such amount.
 Without prejudice to the survival of any other agreement of any Lender hereunder, the agreement and obligations of each Lender contained in this Section 10 shall survive the payment in full of principal, interest and all other amounts payable hereunder and under the other Loan Documents.